AI-READI/dev.aireadi.org/website/best-practices/software-development-best-practices-for-ai-readi/pushing-changes-to-github-repository.md

 # Pushing changes to GitHub repository

-1. Use two branches for your software: main and dev.
-The main branch will be the most stable.
-The dev branch contains new features, and more unstable branches may be pull requested to this branch.
-Only bug fix branches should be merged directly into the main branch and these merges should be initiated by a Pull Request (PR) from the bug fix branch.
+1. Use two branches for your software: `main` and `dev`.
+The `main` branch will be the most stable.
+The `dev` branch contains new features, and more unstable branches may be pull requested to this branch.
+Only bug fix branches should be merged directly into the `main` branch and these merges should be initiated by a Pull Request (PR) from the bug fix branch.
 All additional features/bug fixes should always be developed and merged via feature branches.
 [Category: C] [Ref: 3]
 2. When committing a change to the repository, make sure the change reflects a single purpose (e.g. fixing a bug or adding a new feature) [Category: C] [Ref: 3]
 3. Use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#specification) [Category: C] [ Ref: 1]
 4. Make sure your git commit hooks are always run before committing to the public repository.
 Avoid skipping these hooks as they might run important actions on your system.